What is the National Living Wage?

-The NLW rate is the minimum hourly rate that must by law be paid to all employees and workers over the age of 23 years.
+The NLW (National Living Wage) rate is the minimum hourly rate that must by law be paid to all employees and workers over the age of 21 years.
+Lower minimum rates of pay apply to persons under the age of 21 years and to apprentices.

 Minimum wage rates applicable from 1 April 2024 are: